AmarKayed/Advanced-OOP-Project/add-to-readme.txt

 to close the gap between the accounts.

 A person's id number will not be reassigned to another person upon deletion.

+When openning an account you can specify an initial balance

+The Person.id and Account.IBAN attributes CANNOT BE CHANGED => they're final